3rd-Eden/memcached/README.md

 	the array structure all servers would have the same weight in the consistent hashing scheme.
 Spreading the keys 33/33/33 over the servers.
 But as server 2 has more memory available you might want to give it more weight so more keys get stored on that server.
-When you are using a object, the `key` should represent the server location and the value the weight of the server.
+When you are using a object, the `key` should represent the server location syntax and the value the weight of the server.
 By default all servers have a weight of 1.
 	`{ '192.168.0.102:11212': 1, '192.168.0.103:11212': 2, '192.168.0.104:11212': 1 }` would generate a 25/50/25
 	distribution of the keys.